segmentio/segment-docs/src/connections/destinations/catalog/clevertap/index.md

 ### Verbose Logging

 When using Web Device-mode, you can enable verbose logging of all communication with CleverTap servers by setting the `theWZRK_D` variable in `sessionStorage`.
 In the developer console of your browser, enter `sessionStorage['WZRK_D'] = '';`, you will see error messages and warnings logged.
+Please check [CleverTap docs](https://developer.clevertap.com/docs/web-quickstart-guide#debugging) for more details.